Home | Disk Rotation | Moon Rotation | Libration

 This site examines the opposite conception, the NSM (Non-Spinning Moon), using only Euclidean geometry.

 It shows that the usual interpretation of the standard model contradicts elementary geometry.
-The conclusion follows directly: according to Euclidean geometry the Moon does not rotate on its axis.
+The conclusion follows directly: the disk representing the Moon in the standard model does not rotate on its axis.

 Articles